imclarisa/sc-curriculum/Section00/0-Syllabus.md

 ## <b>Evaluation and Graduation Guidelines</b>

-## Students must complete and effectively present a capstone project.
-Said project will meet the following general requirements:
 ### Students must complete and effectively present a capstone project.
 Said project will meet the following general requirements
 <ul>
   <li>Display an effective approach to the project-planning process.
 This includes wireframing, UX/UI design, Jira boards, etc.</li>